Tag: reflection

 We have two paths before us.
 We can be Elijah, or we can be those deceived (Gog and Magog) and/or destroyed.

-Calling upon God for of people, hearts, and nations will more than a few hearts for a short time (the Israelites, unsurprisingly, returned to their old ways).
+Calling upon God for of people, hearts, and nations will change more than a few hearts for a short time (the Israelites, unsurprisingly, returned to their old ways).
 We are indeed to be this era’s Elijah.
-Instead of the fire of (which is really what Elijah called for), we are called to bring the fire of the to first purify ourselves, then through the furnace of love, bring the fire of God into the lives of …not to burn them.
+Instead of the fire of (which is really what Elijah called for), we are called to bring the fire of the Holy Spirit to first ourselves, then through the furnace of , bring the fire of God into the lives of others…not to burn them.

 ※Reflection※